JeppW/w4ke.info/_posts/2025-01-26-totp-brute.md

 }
 </style>

-It is hardly controversial to argue in 2025 that 6-digit time-based one-time passwords (TOTPs) are susceptible to brute-force attacks if not protected by appropriate rate-limiting countermeasures.
-Thankfully, this seems to be a settled debate, and most implementations do enforce some kind of throttling.
-I was recently searching for a precise mathematical breakdown of this susceptibility, and I was surprised to find that none seems to exist - only simplified descriptions that do not properly capture the subtleties of TOTPs.
+It is hardly controversial to argue in 2025 that 6-digit time-based one-time passwords (TOTPs) are susceptible to brute-force attacks if not accompanied by appropriate rate-limiting countermeasures.
+When I recently found myself searching for a mathematical breakdown of this susceptibility, I was surprised to find that none seems to exist – only simplified descriptions that do not properly capture the subtleties of TOTPs.
 This lack of precision bugged me enough to do something about it.

 What follows is my attempt to fill that gap.
 In this post, we'll look into the mathematics of TOTP brute-force attacks and develop an accurate description, skipping the shortcuts.
 Finally, we will take some time to discuss the importance of the various TOTP configuration parameters.